Isaac Ogundere

 Isaac Ifeoluwa Foloronso Olushore Ogundere (born 6 November 2002) is an English professional footballer who plays as a right-back for club AFC Wimbledon.

 Early life

-Ogundere competed in athletics for Harrow borough.
-He was in the youth academy of Brentford.
+From London, Ogundere competed in athletics for the London Borough of Harrow.
+He was in the youth football academy of Brentford.

 Career

 AFC Wimbledon

-Having previously captained the AFC Wimbledon under-18 after being picked up from Hayes & Yeading, Ogundere signed a first professional contract with AFC Wimbledon in July 2021.
+Having previously captained the AFC Wimbledon at under-18 level after being picked up from Hayes & Yeading, Ogundere signed a first professional contract with AFC Wimbledon in July 2021.

 He made his professional debut in the EFL Cup for AFC Wimbledon at home at Plough Lane against Gillingham on 9 August 2022.
 Shortly after on 16 August 2022 he made his League Two debut for AFC Wimbledon as a second-half substitute away at Mansfield.
 In 2024, he surpassed 50 Wimbledon appearances in all competitions, at the age of 21 years-old.
+He was part of Wimbledon side which won promotion into EFL League One in the 2024-25 season, playing 50 matches in all competitions and going past 100 league appearances for the club.
+In October 2025, he signed a new two-year contract with the club.

 Loans

 Ogundere signed for Leatherhead on loan at the start of the 2021–22 season.
 Ogundere scored for Leatherhead in the FA Cup against Amersham Town in October 2021.
 He later spent time on loan at Potters Bar Town during the 2021–22 season.

 In February 2023, Ogundere joined Dartford in the National League South for the rest of the 2022–23 season, but was recalled after a short spell due to first-team injuries at AFC Wimbledon.